gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 The official Nmap website was accessed from the Windows VM to download the latest version of Nmap.
 The installer was executed, and Nmap was installed using the default configuration settings.

-After installation, the `nmap --version` command was ran in Command Prompt to verify that Nmap was successfully installed without any errors, and available was on the system.
+After installation, the `nmap --version` command was ran in Command Prompt to verify that Nmap was successfully installed without any errors and was available on the system.

 ## Step 8: Verify Connectivity Between Virtual Machines